 Find Out Your Chances of Admission at New York University

-NYU ranks among the most selective colleges in the U.S. But every year thousands of talented applicants are accepted… could you be one of them?
+New York University ranks among the most selective colleges in the U.S. But every year thousands of talented applicants are accepted… could you be one of them?
 If you’re curious about your chances of admission at NYU and other top colleges, Go4Ivy can help by calculating your highly-accurate, guaranteed chances of admission.
 College Admissions Services has developed an algorithm which calculates students' chances of being accepted to New York University based on the same data that is considered by the admissions office.
 Since 2001, Go4Ivy's predictions of getting accepted by top colleges and universities have been over 90% accurate.
 We refund our fee for any prediction of admission which is incorrect.
 For details of the accuracy of our predictions of chances of acceptance and our refund policy, please click on the Accuracy Guaranteed icon on the top right of the page.

 The History of New York University